alphagov/transformation-dashboard/_posts/2000-01-06-apply-for-student-finance.markdown

 successes: |
   - More than 1 million digital applications for full-time students (academic year 2014 / 2015) were made using the publicly available beta service service between January and September 2014
   - Service delivery team awarded TechExcel Best Agile Project at the [European Testing Awards](http://www.softwaretestingawards.com/2013-awards/2013-winners/)
+  - Courses Management Service launched in October 2014, for 700+ Higher Education Institutions to create a single source of funded course information

 challenges: |
   - Incorporating service manager roles within the organisation’s transformation programme